anthonygorss/SwynGuildPromoter/README.md

-# SwynGuildPromoter
+# Swyn's Guild Promoter

-A World of Warcraft guild management addon to help automating titles, promotions, etc
+A World of Warcraft guild management addon to help automating titles, promotions, kicks, etc

 Based on the last know good release via Curse for Swyn's Guild Promotor.

 Title of the addon will not change, to give the original author full credit for their hard work.

-Looking to move this into Legion, and continue support beyond that via public support.
+Looking to move this into Legion, and continue support beyond that through public support.